c33drive/CautiousDrive/README.md

    * Driver are as well notified about 'robots' that are out of order/ not working .

 #### High risk accident zone
-   * The app warn users to be cautious when approaching high risk  accident zones
+   * The app warn users to be cautious when approaching high risk  accident zones.
+The user can also view the high risk accident zone via the map